Wernfried/xml-twig/README.md

 In XML-Path, there are seven kinds of nodes: `element`, `attribute`, `text`, `namespace`, `processingInstruction`, `comment`, and `document`, see [Nodes at W3C](https://www.w3.org/TR/xpath-datamodel-31/#Node).
 XML documents are treated as trees of nodes.

 The [Twig](./doc/twig.md#Twig) Class models a "some-kind" Element tree.
-I try to follow the [XML-Path](https://www.w3.org/TR/xpath/) conventions whenver possible to avoid confusion.
+I try to follow the [XML-Path](https://www.w3.org/TR/xpath/) conventions whenever possible to avoid confusion.

 #### XML-Namespaces